deepaucksharma/buk/site/docs/about.md

 ## Structure and Approach

-The book follows a careful progression:
+The book follows a careful progression through 21 chapters:

-**Part I: Foundations** establishes the core principles—impossibility results, time, consensus, and replication.
+**Chapters 1-4: Foundations** establish the core principles—impossibility results, time and causality, consensus protocols, and replication strategies that define the field.

-**Part II: Evolution** traces how distributed systems evolved from mainframes to cloud-native.
+**Chapters 5-7: Evolution** trace how distributed systems evolved from mainframes to microservices, the storage revolution, and cloud-native transformation.

-**Part III: Modern Systems** covers contemporary patterns and architectures.
+**Chapters 8-10: Modern Systems** cover contemporary architectures, coordination at scale, and state management.

-**Part IV: Planet Scale** examines how tech giants build global systems.
+**Chapters 11-13: Planet Scale** examine how tech giants build systems that never sleep, plus the economics and security of distributed systems.

-**Part V: Practice** focuses on building, operating, and debugging.
+**Chapters 14-16: Practice** focus on building, operating, and debugging distributed systems in production.

-**Part VI: Advanced Topics** explores cutting-edge developments.
+**Chapters 17-19: Advanced Topics** explore CRDTs, end-to-end arguments, and systems thinking.

-**Part VII: Future** looks at emerging technologies and philosophical implications.
+**Chapters 20-21: Future** look at cutting-edge developments and the philosophical implications of distributed systems.

 ## Learning Path